julian-rose/FreeRTOS-for-Agon/FreeRTOSv202212.01-LTS/FreeRTOS/README.md

 + The **FreeRTOS/Test** directory contains the tests performed on common code and the portable layer code, and contains its own readme file.

+For the Agon Light port, added
++ The **FreeRTOS/Source/mos/** directory, which contains the MOS API.

 See [FreeRTOS/SourceOrganization](http://www.freertos.org/a00017.html) for full details of the directory structure and information on locating the files you require.

 The easiest way to use FreeRTOS is to start with one of the pre-configured demo